parodos-dev/serverless-workflows/make.md

 The following examples show how to build a specific workflow like `escalation` in the local repository.

 ### Building a Workflow
-Build the image, push it to the registry, prepare the manifests and update the kustomize project with a commit pushed to the default deployment repository:
+Build the image and push it to the registry:
 ```bash
 make WORKFLOW_ID=escalation
 ```